ushklianik/jmeter-influxdb2-grafana/README.md

 - Python service that makes buttons clickable in Grafana and allows you to create reports in the Azure wiki.

 Now about the structure:
-- *backend-listener* folder contains custom backend listener to send metrics to influxdb 2.
+- *backendListener* folder contains custom backend listener to send metrics to influxdb 2.
-- *grafana-dashboards* folder contains 3 grafana dashboards for different purposes.
+- *grafanaDashboards* folder contains 3 grafana dashboards for different purposes.
-- *flask-grafana-buttons* folder contains python code of Flask server to make grafana buttons responsive.
+- *flaskPerf* folder contains python code of Flask server to make grafana buttons responsive.

 # Requirements
 - JMeter 5.4.3^